snicky/best_choice/README.md

 include BestChoice::RailsUtil
 ```

 In order to create a test and assign some options to it, you need to initialize a new `Selector`.
-You can initialize an instance of the default `Selector` using this simple syntax:
+You can initialize an instance of the default `Selector` using this helper:

 ```ruby
 @selector = best_choice_for test_name